ctwhome/top-nuxt/README.md

 $ yarn enerate && yarn star yarn generate && yarn start
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+For a detailed explanation of how things work, check out the [documentation](https://nuxtjs.org).

 ## Special Directories